 New to the 7th Edition:

-- Over 190 recent references, particularly on studies of non-western regions such as the Middle East, Africa, Asia, & Latin America, as well as the US and Europe
+- over 190 recent references, particularly on studies of non-Western regions such as the Middle East, Africa, Asia, and Latin America, as well as the United States and Europe.

-- More examples related to the experiences of international students in the US and indigenous people
+- more examples related to the experiences of international students in the United States and indigenous people.

 The dynamic author team brings a diverse set of experiences in writing this text that provides cross-cultural perspectives on topics such as sensation, perception, consciousness, intelligence, human development, emotion, motivation, social perception, personality, psychological disorders, and various applied topics.